microsoft/pxt-arcade/docs/test/tutorials/blazing.md

 - :binoculars: Look at your project in the game window to see what your code has done.

-You should three ducks all in a row.
+You should three sprites all in a row.

+~hint What's a sprite? 💡

+---

+In Arcade, each character or image that does something is called a **SPRITE**.

+Sprites have properties that you can use and change -- things like scale, position, and lifespan are all properties of sprites.

+Our players will be sprites, too.

+hint~